 Balanced and unrestricted chi flow can enhance the comfort and harmony in your home.
 Positive chi energy is vital to any feng shui application and should be balanced with negative chi energy with consideration of yin yang energy.
 Balanced chi flow in your home can be hard to identify, but imbalanced chi is felt through discomfort and tension without an obvious cause.

 Chi consists of two opposite energies, yin and yang.
 The yin yang philosophy explains the complexities and patterns of life through this yin yang framework.
 Chi can only be complete when both energies are present and balanced.
 If one is missing, there can be no life.

 The feminine side (yin) of chi energy is the passive form of chi energy that is nurturing, giving, and restive.
 Yin provides the necessary balance to active yang energy.
 Without the balance that yin energy provides, yang energy would create only chaos and destruction.
 In feng shui, yin energy is necessary for a peaceful feng shui bedroom design, and creating relaxing spaces in your home.

 The masculine side (yang) of chi energy drives creation.
 Unlike the passivity of yin energy, yang energy is aggressive.
 In feng shui, yang energy can be generated from activities.
-For example, yang energy is generated in kitchens from the fire element used to cook food.
+Without the balance that yang provides, yin energy would lead to lethargy and inaction.
+Yang energy is generated in kitchens from the fire element used to cook food.
 Living rooms are where the family is most active, and this activity generates yang energy.